MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 50 Mhz.
 So our design will now contain two different "clock domains", i.e. different areas of the design will be controlled by different clocks.

-The Ethernet clock is generated in comp.vhd using the same clock divider as for the VGA clock.
+The Ethernet clock is generated in comp.vhd (line 138) using the same clock divider as for the VGA clock.
+Additionally, all clock signals must be described in the constraint file as well, i.e. in comp.xdc line 58.

 ## Clock Domain Crossing
 Considerable care must be taken whenever two clock domains need to exchange